cheachantha0168-gif/websites/shizuku/introduction.md

 # Introduction

-Shizuku can help normal apps uses system APIs directly with adb/root privileges with a Java process started with app_process.
+Shizuku can help normaltheystem APIs directly with adb/root privileges with a Java process started with app_process.

 The name Shizuku comes from [a character](https://danbooru.donmai.us/posts/3553474).